PythonOptimizers/pysparse/Doc/pysparse/source/spmatrix.rst

    .. method:: delete_rows(mask)

       Delete rows in place.
 If ``mask[i] == 0``, the ``i``-th row is
       deleted.
-This operation does not simple zero out rows, they are *removed*, i.e., the resulting matrix is *smaller*.
+This operation does not simply zero out rows, they are *removed*, i.e., the resulting matrix is *smaller*.

    .. method:: delete_cols(mask)